 The main thing you need to remember about making smoked salmon is that it needs a bit of time to “air out” in the refrigerator to get what is called the “Pellicle”.
 What is a Pellicle?
 A pellicle is a skin or coating of proteins on the surface of meat, fish or poultry, which allow smoke to better adhere to the surface of the meat during the smoking process.
 If you don’t give the salmon to form a pellicle, you will not get the texture you are looking for in smoked salmon, it will resemble salmon texture when it is cooked in the oven or on the grill.

 This is yet another recipe I developed for my Healthy Electric Smoker Cookbook that I’ve put on my website for you to enjoy!
 If you make this recipe, don’t forget to leave a comment below or tag me on @grillgirlrobyn or the GrillGirl Facebook page with pictures!
+And please give me a follow at these places, I really appreciate it!

 2 lbs smoked salmon, cut into filets